DandyQi/CentraBert/ReadMe.md

 conda activate centra-bert
 ```

-## Get Started
+## Getting Started
+The proposed framework is based on the idea of partial fine-tuning, i.e. only fine-tune some top layers of BERT while keep the other layers frozen.

-The proposed framework features a pipeline that consists of three steps:
+It features a pipeline that consists of three steps:
 1. Single-task partial fine-tuning
 2. Single-task knowledge-distillation
 3. Model merging